-Naltrexone (Revia, Vivitrol) -- used in combination with counseling, may lessen the craving for alcohol and help prevent a return to drinking.
-Taking Revia or Vivitrol blocks receptors in your brain so that you don’t get "high" from drinking.
-It is only used after detoxification -- that is, once you are no longer physically addicted to alcohol.
+Naltrexone (Revia, Vivitrol): It is used in combination with counseling.
+It may lessen the craving for alcohol, and help prevent a return to drinking.
+Taking Revia or Vivitrol blocks receptors in your brain so that you do not get "high" from drinking.
+It is only used after detoxification, which means it is only used after you are no longer physically addicted to alcohol.

-Disulfiram (Antabuse) -- an older medication that discourages drinking by causing nausea, vomiting, and other unpleasant physical reactions when alcohol is used.
+Disulfiram (Antabuse): It is an older medication that discourages drinking by causing nausea, vomiting, and other unpleasant physical reactions when alcohol is used.

 Nutrition and Dietary Supplements

 Because chronic use of alcohol decreases your appetite and keeps your body from absorbing vital nutrients, you may be deficient in a number of vitamins and minerals.
 Your doctor may tell you to take supplements while you are regaining your health.
 Beneficial supplements may include vitamin B complex, vitamin C, selenium, magnesium, and zinc.
-A combination of amino acids -- carnitine, glutamine, and glutathione -- may help reduce cravings, blood sugar fluctuations, and stress related to alcohol use.
+A combination of amino acids, such as carnitine, glutamine, and glutathione, may help reduce cravings, blood sugar fluctuations, and stress that is related to alcohol use.

 People who abuse alcohol are often deficient in vitamin A. Take supplements beyond the recommended daily allowance only under a doctor's supervision.
-High doses of vitamin A can damage the liver and may causes alcoholic liver disease to develop more quickly in people who drink heavily.
+High doses of vitamin A can damage the liver, and may cause alcoholic liver disease to develop more quickly in people who drink heavily.

-Some members of the alcohol recovery community recommend a heavier, nutritionally oriented approach.
-This includes intravenous (IV) nutritional therapies along with targeted amino acid supplementation to modulate brain function.
-Some of these approaches are considered controversial by the mainstream alcoholism treatment community, so make sure you work with a reputable doctor and have every member of your recovery team up to date on the type of therapies you are using.
+Some members of the alcohol recovery community recommend a heavier, nutritionally-oriented approach.
+This includes intravenous (IV) nutritional therapies, along with targeted amino acid supplementation, to modulate brain function.
+The mainstream alcoholism treatment community considers some of these approaches controversial, so make sure you work with a reputable doctor and update every member of your recovery team on the type of therapies you are using.

-- Milk thistle (Silybum marianum) -- Milk thistle is often used to treat liver problems, and some studies looking at milk thistle to treat alcoholic liver disease have found significant improvements in liver function.
-People with the mildest form of alcohol related liver damage seem to improve the most.
-Milk thistle is less effective for those with severe liver disease such as cirrhosis, which is characterized by scarring and permanent, irreversible damage to the liver.
+- Milk thistle (Silybum marianum): Milk thistle is often used to treat liver problems.
+Some studies looking at milk thistle to treat alcoholic liver disease have found significant improvements in liver function.
+People with the mildest form of alcohol-related liver damage seem to improve the most.
+Milk thistle is less effective for those with severe liver disease, such as cirrhosis, which is characterized by scarring and permanent, irreversible damage to the liver.
 However, there are no studies looking at whether milk thistle is useful for alcohol withdrawal.
-Some compounds in milk thistle may resemble estrogen in their composition, so people with hormone sensitive conditions should be careful.
-Talk with your doctor before taking milk thistle supplements.
+Some compounds in milk thistle may resemble estrogen in their composition, so people with hormone-sensitive conditions should speak to their doctor.

 Few studies have examined the effectiveness of specific homeopathic remedies.
 Professional homeopaths, however, may recommend a treatment for alcoholism based on their knowledge and clinical experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 In homeopathic terms, a person's constitution is his or her physical, emotional, and intellectual makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate remedy for a particular individual.
 Homeopathy alone should not be used to treat alcoholism, but can be a supportive therapy along with counseling and groups such as AA.
 The following are a few examples of remedies that an experienced homeopath might consider for symptoms related to alcohol abuse or withdrawal: